joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-connect-from-a-container.md

 ### Step 3: Scaling up connect-distributed instances ###

-For this step, I did a little cleanup with the docker-compose files and all of the various plugin config files.
-Granted, when I go to finally try this with the Kafka-Kinesis Connector, or with any setup that requires connecting to external services, I'll probably have to stick with a setup closer to that which was used in Step 2.
-However, I wanted to at least try to clean things up a little and put everything into a single `docker-compose.yml` file for completeness' sake.
+For this step, I did a little cleanup with the Docker Compose files and all of the various plugin config files.
 This can be seen in the `step/3` branch.
+Before going any further, I had to run `docker-compose down` to ensure the containers from the previous step are removed.
+Failure to do this will cause conflicts when you go to start up the instances listed in this step.
+Alternatively, you could rename the containers in this step, but I chose to keep the existing names.

 I moved the 'standalone' config files into a new directory and renamed the directory used for the 'distributed' configuration files.
-Beyond dealing with the moving around of the files, nothing else really changed.
-Also, if you didn't run `docker-compose down` prior to starting this, you'll have to go in and remove the old containers.
-Otherwise, there will be naming conflicts on the connector names for `kafka`, `zookeeper`, and `connect-standalone`.
-You could rename the containers used in the new docker compose file instead, but I decided to keep the names the same.
+I increased the `tasks.max` value to `3` in an effort to see the tasks distributed across the scaled-up instances.

 Now, we can finally take a look at the change required for the `connect-distributed` service.